The Girlbossification Of Maternity Leave

 ”

 These spam accounts were on to something.
 New mums no longer have the luxury of simply opting out of capitalism’s ever-spinning wheel for a year.
 Maybe if our bills were offset to reflect the huge pay cut which amounts to living on less than minimum wage, then that might be a possibility.
 But that doesn’t happen.
-Instead we face the double burden of a new mouth to feed plus a massive drop in income.
-The Organisation for Economic Co-Operation and Development (OECD) reports that UK maternity pay is the ninth lowest in Europe.
+Instead, we face the double burden of a new mouth to feed plus a massive drop in income.

 Advertisement